-Adonis bounced all over the ring, and Piper was able to unleash his kept anger on him in the process.
+Adonis bounced all over the ring, and Piper unleashed his kept anger on him in the process.
 It ended with Jimmy Hart interfering and Brutus Beefcake coming to help the Hot Rod.
-Piper put Adonis under with the sleeper in true hair match fashion but had trouble cutting the thick wet hair of the Adorable One.
-When Brutus stepped in to help another gimmick legend was given light with the birth of The Barber, yet another historical moment that can be traced back to Adonis.
+Piper put Adonis under with the sleeper in true hair match fashion but had trouble cutting the Adorable One’s thick wet hair.
+When Brutus stepped in to help, another gimmick legend was given light with the birth of The Barber, yet another historical moment that can be traced back to Adonis.

 Watch: Adrian Adonis vs. Roddy Piper at WrestleMania III